Learn Hive Query to Unlock the Power of Big Data Analytics

 - ORDER by column names

-In this lesson, we will start with the very simple and work our way up to the more complex.
+Over here, we will start with the very simple ones and work our way up to the more complex ones.

-Amongst all the hive queries, the simplest query is effectively one which returns the contents of the whole table
+Amongst all the hive queries, the simplest query is effectively one which returns the contents of the whole table.
+Following is the syntax to do that –

 SELECT * FROM geog_all; CREATE VIEW [IF NOT EXISTS] [db_name.]view_name [(column_name [COMMENT column_comment], ...) ]

-It is better to practice, and generally more efficient to explicitly list the column names that you want to be returned.
+It is better to practice and generally more efficient to explicitly list the column names that you want to be returned.
+This is one of the optimization techniques that you can use while querying in Hive.

 SELECT anonid, fueltypes, acorn_type FROM geog_all;